-Access to Government Information Score: 7 The right of access to information is solidly assured since it was strengthened in 1978 through the establishment of an independent agency, CADA (Commission d'Accès aux Documents Administratifs).
-This body guarantees that any private or public entity is entitled to be given any document requested from a public administration or service, regardless of the legal status of the organization (private or public) if the institution maintains a public service.
+Access to Government Information Score: 7

+The right of access to information is solidly assured since it was strengthened in 1978 through the establishment of an independent agency, CADA (Commission d'Accès aux Documents Administratifs).
+This body guarantees that any private or public entity is entitled to be given any document requested from a public administration or service, regardless of the legal status of the organization (private or public) if the institution operates a public service.
 However, some restrictions have been established, mainly in relation with issues regarding the private sphere or the protection of intellectual property or business information in order to safeguard competition between companies.
 The main and more controversial issue is the refusal to issue documents by citing security or defense concerns, a concept which can be applied broadly and with a limited capacity for challenging in court.
 The administration in question must deliver the requested document within a month.
 After that deadline, inaction is considered as a rejection which can be challenged in court.
-In some cases, the adopted solutions reflect the inability of the political elites to adopt clear-cut policies: for instance, it is possible to check the declaration of revenues and property of members of parliament but divulging the information is considered a criminal offense.
-It is a telling illustration of the reluctance to set up a full transparency policy.
+In some cases, the adopted solutions reflect the inability of the political elites to adopt clear-cut policies: for instance, it is possible to check the SGI 2020 | 31 France Report declaration of revenues and property of members of parliament but divulging the information is considered a criminal offense.
+This is a telling illustration of the reluctance to set up a full transparency policy.
 In general, a large range of governmental (or public bodies') information, including official drafts, reports and audits, are freely accessible via the internet.
-Beyond the legal rules, two media outlets (Canard enchaîné and Mediapart) have specialized in leaking information that public authorities would prefer to keep secret.
-This has become an important part of the transparency process, but it has had the disadvantage of creating an atmosphere of permanent scandal, sometimes in relation to petty or quasi-ridiculous issues.
+Beyond the legal rules, two media outlets in particular (Canard enchaîné and Mediapart) have specialized in leaking information that public authorities would prefer to keep secret.
+This has become an important part of the transparency process, but has had the disadvantage of creating an atmosphere of permanent scandal, with petty or quasi-ridiculous issues sometimes becoming the main concern of social networks or tabloids.